The Virtual Currency Regulation Review: Singapore

 We use the term 'security tokens' generally to refer to digital tokens that constitute any capital markets product (CMP) under the Securities and Futures Act (SFA),2 which includes securities, shares, debentures, units in a business trust, units in a collective investment scheme and derivative contracts.3

-On 26 May 2020, the Monetary Authority of Singapore (MAS) released a revised guide titled 'A Guide to Digital Token Offerings' (the DT Guide).4 MAS clarified5 that offers or issues of digital tokens may be regulated should such digital tokens constitute CMPs under the SFA, which is the main legislation that governs the offering of and dealing in CMPs in Singapore.
+On 26 May 2020, the Monetary Authority of Singapore (MAS) released a revised guide titled 'A Guide to Digital Token Offerings' (the DT Guide).4 MAS clarified5 that offers or issues of digital tokens may be regulated should the digital tokens constitute CMPs under the SFA, which is the main legislation that governs the offering of and dealing in CMPs in Singapore.

-To determine whether a digital token would be regulated under the SFA and accordingly trigger the relevant requirements under the SFA, MAS will consider the structure and characteristics of the digital token, as well as the rights attached to such token.6
+To determine whether a digital token would be regulated under the SFA and accordingly trigger the relevant requirements under the SFA, MAS will consider the structure and characteristics of the digital token, as well as the rights attached to the token.6

 The relevant requirements are discussed in further detail in Section II.

 We use the term 'payment tokens' generally to refer to digital tokens that constitute either digital payment tokens (DPTs) or e-money under the Payment Services Act (PSA),8 which came into effect on 28 January 2020.

 The PSA is intended to (1) streamline payment services under a single piece of legislation by combining both the previous Money-Changing and Remittance Businesses Act9 and the Payment Systems (Oversight) Act,10 (2) enhance the scope of regulated activities to take into account developments in payment services (including services relating to DPTs and e-money) and (3) calibrate regulations according to the risks such activities pose by adopting a modular regulatory regime.11